 Named after Thomas L. Berkley (attorney, primary financier).
 Streets named after project contributors: J.J.
 Byrnes, Harry L. Wyatt, Edward A. Freeman, and Leonard A. Wilson.

-Architecture: Contemporary Ranch; Paul R. Williams (Fellow of the American Institute of Architects).
+Architecture: Contemporary Ranch; Paul R. Williams.

 Listed on the National Register of Historic Places in 2009.